 - New Building Update

 The U.S. health care system is changing rapidly as a result of public and private efforts to decrease costs, increase efficiency, improve quality, and provide universal access to care.
 The Patient Protection and Affordable Care Act of 2010 addresses these issues comprehensively and is having a major impact on health care delivery, as are other policies at the federal, state, and local levels.
 Focused initiatives such as those to improve patient safety or advance medical informatics are having a significant effect, as well.
-This specialization prepares students with skills necessary to improve health care delivery, particularly in rural areas.
+This specialization prepares students with skills necessary to improve health care delivery in both rural and urban areas.
 Students gain skills needed to manage health delivery systems effectively and efficiently, analyze health policies, and communicate successfully to effect change in health policy and management.

 Maintenance and improvement of population health depend upon research and evaluation that provide information about the kinds of health problems experienced by a population, their origins, and the effectiveness of remedies.
 Health organizations, both public and private, are charged with justifying their activities to their stakeholders with credible research on the outcomes of those activities.
 This specialization prepares students to produce convincing and scientifically sound information to answer questions about population health, evaluate the effectiveness of interventions, and provide the basis for improving health policies and programs.
 The course of study includes training in qualitative and quantitative research methods, policy analysis, advanced biostatistics, informatics, and communication through report writing and presentations.
-Rural health applications are emphasized, as are the concepts of efficiency, effectiveness, equity, and cultural competence.
+Health applications are emphasized, as are the concepts of efficiency, effectiveness, equity, and cultural competence.